TheWover/donut/README.md

 * Create a donut.py generator that uses the same command-line parameters as donut.exe.
 * Add support for HTTP proxies.
 * Write a blog post on how to integrate donut into your tooling, debug it, customize it, and design loaders that work with it.

+### Questions and Discussion

+Have questions or want to chat more about Donut?
+Join the #Donut channel in the [BloodHound Gang Slack](https://bloodhoundgang.herokuapp.com/).